baileyherms/ucr-cs100/textbook/C++/boost/data-structures.md

 (link to something explaining how to use boost::apply_visitor()) -->

-The first arugment expects a struct that is derived from `boost::static_visitor`.
+The first arugment expects a struct that is derived from `static_visitor`.
 This struct must overload the `operator()` for each possible type defined for your variant variable.
 The second parameter is a Boost.Variant variable.